Contact

 SLU has a data management policy that aims to promote the transition to open science and to increase the quality, dissemination, impact and innovation of research.
 The policy states that the research and environmental monitoring and assessment conducted at SLU should be characterised by good data management throughout the entire life cycle.

-Research data is any information generated or compiled as part of a research activity.
-In the context of this introduction, environmental monitoring and assessment data can be considered as research data.
-The introduction also deals mainly with digital data.
+In the context of this introduction, data from SLU’s environmental monitoring and assessment can be considered in the same way as research data.

 The purpose of good data management is to improve the value of the data and the research and facilitate more efficient use of resources.
 Or, in the words of Wilkinson et al (2016):